1984 All-Ireland Senior Hurling Championship final: Background

-The All-Ireland final was a unique occasion as it was the very first championship meeting between Cork and Offaly.
+The All-Ireland final was a unique occasion as it was the first championship meeting between Cork and Offaly.

 Cork enjoyed a hugely successful decade in the seventies, winning four All-Ireland finals including three championships in-a-row.
 By the early 1980s many of the players from that team decided to retire and, after a period of transition in 1980 and 1981, a new Cork team emerged to take back-to-back Munster titles in 1982 and 1983.
 Cork also contested the All-Ireland finals in both those years, however, they were defeated by their great rivals Kilkenny on both occasions.
 The thought of becoming the first team to lose three All-Ireland finals in-a-row proved a great motivation.

-In 1981 Offaly became the thirteenth team to win the All-Ireland title when they defeated Galway to take their very first championship.
+In 1981 Offaly became the thirteenth team to win the All-Ireland title when they defeated Galway to take their first championship.
 A victory in the centenary year final would preserved their 100% record in All-Ireland deciders.